pawelgrzybek/pawelgrzybek.com/content/posts/2015-08-31-top-picks-2015-august.md

 [https://kinsta.com/learn/page-speed/](https://kinsta.com/learn/page-speed/)

 Super cool introduction how to work with performance.
 It says it is for beginners but this guide is very complex.
-Must read for people who do not realise how important performance is.
+Must read for people who do not realize how important performance is.

 - - -